 There was a waqf established for virtually every endeavor that could be construed as being of social benefit.
 There were waqfs established for places such as mosques, academic institutions, schools, medical facilities, orphanages, houses for the poor, food for the poor, the blind, battered and abused women, soup kitchens, wells, water pipes, fountains, public baths, bridges, graveyards, salaries, pensions, guest houses, libraries, and animal welfare.

-The waqf system was so important to Ottoman society that the following statement does not overestimate its vital importance: “Thanks to the Waqfs that flourished during the Ottoman Empire, a person would have been born into a Waqf house, slept in a Waqf cradle, eaten and drunk from Waqf properties, read Waqf books, been taught in a Waqf school, received his salary from a Waqf administration, and when he died, placed in a Waqf coffin and buried in a Waqf cemetery.”
+“Thanks to the waqfs that flourished during the Ottoman Empire, a person would have been born into a waqf house, slept in a waqf cradle, studied in a waqf school, received treatment in a waqf hospital, and when he died, buried in a waqf cemetery.”

 Related: Waqf for Poverty Alleviation

-The institution of waqf at the time of the prophet ﷺ
+The Institution of Waqf During the Prophet’s ﷺ Time

 Related: Waqf – Islamic Social Finance for Continuous Development